Professor Chia-Huei Wu

 Wu, C. H. (2016).
 Personality change via work: A job demand-control model of big-five personality changes.
 Journal of Vocational Behavior, 92, 157-166.

-Wu, C.-H., Griffin, M. A., & Parker, S. K. (2015).
+Wu, C. H., Griffin, M. A., & Parker, S. K. (2015).
 Developing agency through good work: Longitudinal effects of job autonomy and skill utilization on locus of control.
 Journal of Vocational Behavior, 89, 102-108.

 Wu, C. H., & Griffin, M. A. (2012).
 Longitudinal relationships between core self-evaluations and job satisfaction.
 Journal of Applied Psychology, 92, 331-342.

-Other representative publications
+Other research publications

 Luksyte, A., Bauer, T. N., Debus, M., Erdogan B., & Wu, C. H. (in press).
 Perceived overqualification and collectivism orientation: Implications for work and non-work outcomes.
 Journal of Management.